capaj/react-observe-store/README.md

 ```
 ## Does it work?

-Yes, it is thouroughly tested and it does work, with a caveat that it can't determine a path to watch if you're accessing the member via a variable resolved in render time.
+Yes, it is thoroughly tested and it does work, with a caveat that it can't determine a path to watch if you're accessing the member via a variable resolved in render time.

 For example:
 ```javascript
 const store = {a: 1, b:2, c:4};